The basic concept

 Builder team member

-When it comes to construction phase, builders team member play an important role.
-Builders team member construct a project according to the approved drawings drawn by the architects and engineers.
+When it comes to construction phase, builders team member play an important

-Three (3) categories of builders in construction industry are:
+Three (3) categories of builders in construction industry

 (a) Surveyors;